orchestral/docs/src/routing.md

 * Add `Orchestra\Foundation\Http\Middleware\UseBackendTheme` middleware.
 * Add route group namespace to `App\Http\Controllers\Admin`.

-It's actually an alias of `Foundation::group()` with additional configuration:
+It's actually an alias of `Foundation::group()` with additional configuration, above code is actually an equivalent of using `Foundation::group()` as the following:

 ```php
 use Illuminate\Routing\Router;